 One of the first steps toward becoming a data engineer is getting the right training.
 This is especially crucial if you don’t have any experience; those with on-the-job experience can still greatly benefit from formal training, as it can help them to sharpen their skills and become certified, which looks great on a resume.

-At Simplilearn, we offer an array of data engineering courses that can help you fast-track your career.
+At Simplilearn, we offer an array of data engineer certification that can help you fast-track your career.
 Whether you have some experience, starting from scratch, need to learn a little of everything, or want to focus on something specific, we’ve got you covered.

 The Future of Data Engineering